-The deadline for Abstract submission is April 30, 2019!!!
+The deadline for abstract submission has been extended!
+The new abstract deadline is May 31, 2019!!!
 Email your abstracts to Kalina Manoylov.
 All abstracts will be peer reviewed by a member of the Scientific Committee (Becky Bixby, Paula Furey, and Jeff Johansen).

 - include your affiliation and those of your co-authors,

 - the preferred presentation style (Oral or Poster),

 - underline the name of the presenting author,

 - use 12 point Times New Roman font,

 - use the example abstract as a guide.

 THREE EXTANT GENERA OF FRESHWATER THALASSIOSIROID DIATOMS FROM MIDDLE EOCENE SEDIMENTS IN NORTHERN CANADA